San Jacinto High School (San Jacinto, California)

 San Jacinto High is part of the San Jacinto Unified School District and is located on 17 acres (68,796 m2) on the southeast side of San Jacinto close to the border of Hemet.
 San Jacinto High, which serves all of San Jacinto, was founded in 1910.

 History

-San Jacinto Unified School District's first graduating class of three students occurred on June 5, 1891 at a grammar school that Professor Edward Hyatt opened in 1888.
+San Jacinto Unified School District's first graduating class of three students occurred on June 5, 1891, at a grammar school that Professor Edward Hyatt opened in 1888.
 Professor Hyatt declined a place on the Stanford University faculty in order to "supervise the establishment of a high school" in San Jacinto.
 Hyatt would later become the first State Superintendent of Public Instruction for California in 1907.
 The first high school for the district opened on West First Street in 1910.
 This quickly became inadequate at meeting the needs of the growing city of San Jacinto, and in 1968 the current high school opened on Idyllwild Drive.
+On occasion of the relocation of the school, graduates commissioned Carl Barks to paint a picture of the old school building, for which Barks was paid 300$.
+The painting, titled "Last Days at an Old School", was unveiled in October 1968.